 - Third degree burns, caustic burns or frostbite

 - Incurable disease with short remaining life expectancy (terminal cover)

 In order to receive the cover for certain critical illnesses, you need to be diagnosed with one of the illnesses covered by your insurance.

-Are you unsure about what diagnoses are covered by your scheme?
+Are you in doubt about what diagnoses are covered by your cover for certain critical illnesses?
 You can see a list of diagnoses in your insurance conditions at Netpension – and you are, of course, always welcome to contact us if you need guidance.